Genivia/ugrep/README.md

                   behave as traditional grep.

            -g GLOB, --glob=GLOB
                   Search  only  files   whose   name   matches   GLOB,   same   as --include=GLOB.
 When  GLOB is preceded by a `!' or a `^', skip files whose name matches GLOB,  same  as  --exclude=GLOB.
+GLOB should  be quoted to prevent shell globbing.
+This option may be repeated.

            --group-separator[=SEP]
                   Use SEP as a group separator for context options -A, -B, and -C.
                   The default is a double hyphen (`--').

            -H, --with-filename
                   Always  print  the  filename  with  output  lines.
 This is the default when there is more than one file to search.

            -h, --no-filename
                   Never print filenames with output lines.
 This  is  the  default when  there is only one file (or only standard input) to search.

            --heading
                   Group matches per file.
 Adds a heading and a line break between